StephShobiye/lwl-blog/_posts/2026-03-28-eotas-vs-home-education-wales.md

 permalink: /2026/03/eotas-vs-home-education-wales.html
 ---

-# EOTAS vs Home Education in Wales
-## What’s the difference in law, and what the 2026 guidance makes clearer

 *Last updated: 28 March 2026 following Welsh Government guidance update*

 This article explains the current position in Wales only.
 The SEND system in England operates under a different legal framework.